Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/architectural-patterns/ports-&-adapters.md

 And is a better fit for implementation of more complex business logic.

 Interestingly, both patterns are quite similar.
-Let’s “refactor” the layered architecture into ports & adapters.
+Let’s “refactor” the layered architecture into ports & adapters:

 - ### Terminology